-Burlington Official Plan policies enable the designation of a Community Improvement Project Area where there are opportunities to improve the mix of housing types and the provision of incentives through a CIP, to facilitate the construction of a range of housing types and the construction of accessible, assisted, special needs or affordable housing.
+Burlington Official Plan, 1997 in-effect policies and Burlington Official Plan, 2020 appealed policies for community improvement, enable the designation of a Community Improvement Project Area where there are opportunities to improve the mix of housing types and the provision of incentives through a CIP, to facilitate the construction of a range of housing types and the construction of accessible, assisted, special needs or affordable housing.
 The policies stipulate that: a) Community Improvement Project Area(s) will be designated by by-law where the boundary of which may be all or part of the City of Burlington; and, b) Community Improvement Plan(s) may be prepared, adopted and implemented within a designated Community Improvement Project Area(s), pursuant to The Planning Act and the Community Improvement policies set out in the Official Plan.